 Prior to closing.
 The day before you close, you’ll have the final walk-through and obtain final settlement financials from the lender.

 Closing day.
-Before you can celebrate on your successful FSBO sale, you will meet with the buyer, the closing agent, and potentially a number of other parties to sign all the paperwork to finalize the home sale.
+Before you can celebrate on your successful FSBO sale, you will meet with the buyer, the closing agent, and potentially other parties to sign all the paperwork to finalize the home sale.

 The paperwork.
 MilitaryByOwner’s partner, US Legal Forms, can provide you with the documentation needed for your FSBO.
 For more information regarding these documents, download our free FSBO ebooks.